- Survey Research Center

 10. When will I learn about admission and financial assistantship?

 We make our first set of financial assistantship offers in mid-February.
-At that time, we will notify all applicants (for whom we have complete applications) whether they have been accepted and whether we are offering them financial aid.
+At that time, we will notify all applicants (whose applications were complete by the deadline) whether they have been accepted and whether we are offering them financial aid.
 We make notifications by email, so make sure that your email address is entered correctly in the online application system and that you check your email regularly.
 We recommend adding oregonstate.edu to your trusted email recipient list.
 Since some of the candidates who are made offers will decline, we will continue to make financial offers until all assistantship positions are filled.
 In the past, we have often still had positions to fill in April and May, and sometimes as late as June.

 11. How will I know that all my application materials have been received?